essentialsofparallelcomputing/Chapter4/README.md

 # Chapter 4 Data design and performance models
-This is from Chapter 4 of the Parallel and High Performance Computing, Robey and Zamora, Manning Publications, available at http://manning.com
+This is from Chapter 4 of Parallel and High Performance Computing, Robey and Zamora, Manning Publications, available at http://manning.com

 The book may be obtained at